Home » Disaster Management Project

 Types of Disasters - Natural and Human-Caused Disasters.

-The ultimate goal of the disaster-management leader is to minimize the event's impact, something that involves preparedness, response, recovery and mitigation.
+The ultimate goal of the disaster-management project leader is to minimize the event's impact, something that involves preparedness, response, recovery and mitigation.